Cangjie input method: Early development

 Initially, the Cangjie input method was not intended to produce a character in any character set.
 Instead, it was part of an integrated system consisting of the Cangjie input rules and a Cangjie controller board.
-This controller board contains character generator firmware, which dynamically generates Chinese characters from Cangjie codes when characters are output, using the hi-res graphics mode of the Apple II computer.
+This controller board contains character generator firmware, which dynamically generates Chinese characters from Cangjie codes when characters are output, using the hi-res graphics mode of the Apple II.
 In the preface of the Cangjie user's manual, Chu Bong-Foo wrote in 1982: